“Does THIS look better to you?!” she raged, pointing to her leg, “It’s supposed to be ELEVATED. Does this look elevated?”

 Their average age is well into the 80s; many have one or more catastrophic health issues that will keep them from ever going home.
 Their family and social workers fret and fuss and cajole, talking assisted living and “rest homes.”

 That, apparently, was to be Room 15’s fate, and she resented the hell out of it.
-My room was right across the hall, and the words floating out her open door into mine told the story: 98 years old, busted hip, possible blood clot, terrified family.
+My room was right across the hall, and the words that had floated out of her room into mine told the story: 98 years old, busted hip, possible blood clot, terrified family.

-They’d fill her room with quiet pleading she didn’t want to hear.
-“You don’t TRUST me anymore,” she’d say bitterly, to hasty disclaimers, “I’ve taken care of you all of our lives, and now you don’t trust me.”
+She didn’t want their quiet pleading.
+“You don’t TRUST me anymore,” she’d say bitterly, “I’ve taken care of you all your lives, and now you throw me away.”

-How the heck do you put a positive spin on catastrophe?
-It’s not like I could help, so mostly I smiled and kept my mouth shut.
+How do you put a positive spin on catastrophe?

-I’m a fine one to talk; I’m at the opposite end of the spectrum; I’m going home.
-I’m doing interval training in a wheelchair, racing down the halls.
-I have so much they don’t, and I’m not facing end-of-life decisions with a bad heart, sticky valves, invading clots, tumors, and a fading mind.
+I’m a fine one to talk; I’m at the opposite end of the catastrophic spectrum; I’m going home.
+I time my wheel-butted self racing down the halls, do my exercises, plan for my homecoming.
+I’m not facing end-of-life decisions with a bad heart, sticky valves, invading clots, tumors, and a fading mind.

 Kinda makes you feel guilty, in a place like this.

-“We need to find a more comfortable way to elevate your leg,” she says, reaching for the wheelchair’s leg rest, “Why don’t we put a pillow underneath?”
+“Let’s find a more comfortable way to elevate your leg,” she says, reaching for the wheelchair’s leg rest, “Why don’t we put a pillow underneath?”

-“That’s pretty clever,” says the doc, “Mind if I take a picture?”
-She does, and moves on to the next patient.
+“That’s pretty clever,” smiles the beleaguered doc, “Mind if I take a picture?”
+She does, and escapes to the next patient.

 Room 15 looks at my homemade cushion.
 “I can’t make that, I’m stuck in this place without tools.”
 And she starts to cry, big, wet tears tracing the velvety-fine lines in her cheeks.

-“And THIS place makes me look like a bag lady,” she says angrily, gesturing at her head, “They took me down to the dining room this morning looking like THIS.
-No makeup, my hair isn’t even combed.”
+“And THIS place makes me look like a bag lady,” she says angrily, gesturing at her head, “They took me down to the dining room like THIS.
+No makeup, nobody combed my hair…”

 “Can’t you comb it yourself?”
-I asked reasonably, “You have beautiful hair.”
-(She does, that beautiful warm grey that natural blondes get when they age, in a full, thick bob.)
+I ask reasonably, “You have beautiful hair.”
+(She does, that shimmering grey of vintage natural blonde, in a full, thick bob.)

 “Oh, for heaven’s sake, I have dozens of combs.
 Keep it.
 I’m Cynthia, BTW…”

-“Marjorie,” she said, and tentatively put out a hand.
-And suddenly I’m slammed, nearly overwhelmed, with revelation: I KNOW this story.
+Suddenly, I’m slammed, nearly overwhelmed, with deja vu.
+I KNOW this story.
 I WAS this story.

-“The way you fix this and feel better,” I begin slowly, clasping her hand in mine, “Is to focus on what you can control, not what you can’t.”
+“The way you fix this,” I begin slowly, clasping her hand in mine, “Is to focus on what you can control, not what you can’t.”